elixir-europe/infectious-diseases-toolkit/about/editorial-board.md

 ## Meet the editorial board members

-{% include contributor-carousel-selection.html custom="Bert Droesbeke, Eva Garcia Alvarez, Hedi Peterson, Iris Van Dam, Katharina Lauer, Laura Portell Silva, Liane Hughes, Patricia Palagi, Rafael Andrade Buono, Rudolf Wittner, Martin Cook, Shona Cosgrove, Stian Soiland-Reyes, Romain David" %}
+{% include contributor-carousel-selection.html custom="Bert Droesbeke, Eva Garcia Alvarez, Hedi Peterson, Katharina Lauer, Laura Portell Silva, Liane Hughes, Patricia Palagi, Rafael Andrade Buono, Rudolf Wittner, Martin Cook, Stian Soiland-Reyes, Romain David" %}

-### Responsibilities
+## Responsibilities

 * Careful consideration and examination of topics proposed by contributors, to make sure it is relevant for the Infectious Diseases Toolkit.
 * Work together with contributors how and where their specific contribution fits best in Infectious Diseases Toolkit.